Promoting Equity, Diversity and Belonging in the Department of Microbiology.

 - Developing a safe space and time to talk about issues of concern.We will organize and host monthly sessions for discussion of Diversity and Inclusion issues and personal experiences.

-- Dedicating time in Departmental meetings, such as the Microbiology Journal Club, to critically examine studies of inequity and bias in our discipline.
+- Dedicating time in Departmental meetings to critically examine studies of inequity and bias in our discipline.

 Ian Hewson (ih88), Microbiology D&I Leader, is our point of contact to facilitate dialog and provide resources to improve diversity, equity and inclusiveness.
 Look for emails from Ian on current opportunities.